hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 - **Fields**: Mathematical structures where addition, subtraction, multiplication, and division are defined and behave as expected (excluding division by zero).
 - **Groups**: Sets equipped with an operation (like addition or multiplication) that satisfies certain conditions (closure, associativity, identity element, and inverses).
 - **Share**: Represents a piece of the necessary public/private elements to create signatures.
-In TSS, a threshold number of shares is needed to produce an aggregate signature that can be later verified by the ledger public key.
+In TSS, a threshold number of shares is needed to produce an aggregate signature that the ledger public key can later verify.
 - **Polynomial Commitment**: It enables verification of evaluations of the polynomial at specific points without revealing the entire polynomial.

 ### Goals
 - **Usability**: Design user-friendly libraries with a public API that are easy to integrate with other projects, such as consensus node and block node.
 - **EVM support**: Generated signature and public keys should be compatible with EVM precompiled functions so that signature validation can be done on smart contracts without incurring an excessive gas cost.
 - **Security**: Our produced code should be able to pass internal and external security audits.
 - **Flexibility**: Minimize the impact of introducing support for other elliptic curves.
 - **Independent Release**: This library should have its release cycle separate from the platform and be easy for both platform and block node to depend on.